 REINDEER CHRISTMAS PARTY IDEAS

-I love reindeer!
-I remember as a little girl getting so excited to leave some carrots for the reindeer along with my cookies and milk for Santa.
-I always thought it was so hilarious that Rudolph would leave a partly nibbled carrot behind.
+Reindeer are so fun!
+Did you get super excited to leave some carrots for the reindeer along with your cookies and milk for Santa when you were a kid?
+We most definitely did, especially when Rudolph would leave a partly nibbled carrot behind.
 There’s just something about reindeer that’s extra magical!

-These cookies are so fun!
-Simply bake some cookies—I used premade dough (sugar or peanut butter works best), then add some edible eyes, M&Ms for the nose, and broken pretzels for antlers.
+Oh hey, easy reindeer cookie idea!
+These are so fun and so stinkin' easy.
+Simply bake some cookies, pre-made or homemade dough (sugar or peanut butter works best), then add some edible eyes, M&Ms for the nose, and broken pretzels for antlers.

 Ta-da!
 The cutest, yummiest reindeer around!
-These are the perfect, easy cookies to make and leave for Santa, too. 😉
+They're crazy easy to make and they make hardly any mess at all.
+They're the perfect, easy cookies to make and leave for Santa, too. 😉

 - Olive, The Other Reindeer by Vivian Walsh and J. Otto Seibold